readyready15728/misc/dwarf-fortress-notes.md

   * "Clay", "Sand" or "Soil" for farming and pottery and glass production
   * Flux stone layer for steel industry (trading can ameliorate the lack thereof)
-  * No bad neighbors nearby
+  * No bad neighbors nearby (but maybe at least goblins should be around?)
   * On the same continent as an active Dwarven civilization
 * Initially, set "Hunters" and "Fisherdwarves" to "Nobody does this" to avoid lone Dwarves getting picked off by wildlife.